 See the difference?
 In one case we are talking about an open model, B2C personal consulting, in the other a B2B model focused on companies.

-The effectiveness of the blog binomial + keywords: the case of Joan Clotet
+The effectiveness of the blog binomial + Keywords: the case of Joan Clotet

 To show that you don't need to be a digital marketing expert to be found by key words or phrases, I explain my friend's case Joan Clotet.
 Joan has been self-defining as “Digital Humanist”.
 I attest that it is, and the best.
 And beyond self-defining, Joan created many years ago a blog whose main title is that: Digital Humanism.

 So far it may seem normal to you.
 The peculiar thing is that Joan, when he created that blog (and several profiles on different social media), he was employed by a large company.
-That's already been seen., at that moment, as something exceptional.
+That's already been seen., at that time, as something exceptional.

 What happened to Joan and the keywords?
 In his words: